mddazure/aviatrix-lab/README.md

 Password: [controller private ip address]

 Follow instructions in [Azure Account Credential Setup](https://read.docs.aviatrix.com/HowTos/Aviatrix_Account_Azure.html) to create a Service Principal and configure the Controller.

+### Lab
+When the Controller is configured, you are ready to deploy the Lab.

+Change directory:
+`cd ../lab`

+Open variables.tf in the vi editor:

+`vi variables.tf`

+Change the variables "controller-ip" and "copilot-ip" to the actual vakues displayed in the output of the controller deployment.
+Save and quit vi with `:wq`.

+Initialize Terraform:
+`Terraform init`
+Apply:
+`Terraform apply`

+The lab deployment does this:
+-  Create 2 Hub- and 8 Spoke VNETs, each with a Windows Server 2022 VM running a simple web server.
+This returns the VM machine name when accessed over http at its private ip address (e.g. `curl 10.1.1.4` to Spoke 1 returns "spoke-1-vm").
+-  Configure the Aviatrix Terraform resource provider with the public ip address of the controller.
+-  Create an Aviatrix Transit Gateway in each Hub VNET.
+-  Create an Aviatrix Spoke Gateway is each Spoke VNET.
+-  Connect:
+   -  Spokes 1 - 4 to Hub 1.
+   -  Spokes 21 - 24 to Hub 2.
+   -  Hub 1 and Hub 2.